A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 We describe the procedure of applying \sysname to an unprotected DNN in Algorithm~\ref{alg:ranger}.
 The input to the algorithm is the restriction bounds collected from the profiling process ($j$ pair of upper and lower bounds in total for $j$ ACT layers).
 The resulting output is the DNN protected with \sysname.
 Line 2 traverses each operation in the network.
-For each of the ACT operation, the output of it will be bounded (Line 3-4).
-For all the operations that follow (connect to) the ACT operation and belong to \{Max-Pool, Avg-Pool, Reshape, Concatenate\}, the output of them will also be applied with the \emph{same} restriction bounds (Line 5-8).
-These are the operations where \sysname can be deployed beyond the ACT operation (i.e., the operators protected by \sysname remain in the same in the same network).
-Note that for the Concatenate operation that concatenates the output from the previous 2 ACT operation (this is used in the SqueezeNet model), the restriction bound is derived from the bounds in the preceding 2 ACT operation: lower bound = $\text{min}(low_{j-1}, low_j)$, and upper bound = $\text{max}(up_{j-1}, up_j)$.
-The time complexity of the algorithm is $O(n)$, where $n$ is the network size (in nodes).
+For each of the ACT operations, the output will be bounded (Line 3-4).
+For all the operations that follow (connect to) the ACT operation and belong to \{Max-Pool, Avg-Pool, Reshape, Concatenate\}, the \emph{same} restriction bounds will be applied to their outputs as well (Line 5-8).
+These are the operations where \sysname can be deployed beyond the ACT operation (i.e., the operators protected by \sysname remain in the same network).